-SolForge is a free-to-play digital collectable strategy game that combines all the depth of a traditional trading card game experience with the convenience of online and mobile gaming.
+SolForge is a free-to-play digital collectible strategy game that combines all the depth of a traditional trading card game experience with the convenience of online and mobile gaming.
 In SolForge, you take on the role of a Forgeborn, one of the select few who can wield the magic of the SolForge itself.
-You collect cards and use them to construct decks with ferocious creatures, imposing structures, and powerful spells to battle AI opponents in the single-player campaign mode or test your skills against other players in the arena.
+You collect cards that represent ferocious creatures and powerful spells, and use those cards to construct decks and battle AI opponents or test your skills against other players in the arena.

 - 01. The Field

 - 04. Opponent’s Health

 - 10. Your Name

 - 11. Battle Button